usedhondacivic/usedhondacivic.github.io/projects/static_page_gen/content.md

 ## Hosting

-Github Pages is the king of convenience, and so it was my go-to.
-On top of being already integrated into my source control, its free!
-I setup Pages serve from my /docs folder, and it was just that easy.
+Github Pages is the king of convenience.
+On top of being integrated into my source control, its also free!
+I setup Pages serve from the /docs folder in my repo and it just works.
 It also offers configuration scripts for doing stuff like only deploying when a new release is created, but I opted to just serve directly from the main branch.
-I feel that mistakes and works in progress are an integral part of the design process, and make my site feel more genuine and homely.
+I feel that mistakes and works in progress are an integral part of the design process, and including them makes my site feel more genuine and homely.

-## Analytics

-This one is a source of moral debate for me, one that I haven't quite decided on.
-First and foremost, I'm a nosey and curious bastard.
-I want to know who's on my site and what they're doing, just because how could I not?
-The issues is that comes with technical and privacy concerns.

-The king of the analytics world is [Google Analytics](https://analytics.google.com/analytics/web/provision/#/provision), but is rife with [privacy concerns](https://secureprivacy.ai/blog/what-is-google-analytics-and-does-it-comply-with-gdpr#:~:text=Google%20Analytics%20and%20other%20modern,cannot%20be%20considered%20privacy%2Dfriendly.).
-It is also not GDPR compliant, which isn't an issue for my simple site but is never a good sign.

-What other options do little guys like me have though?
-The one I'm currently working with is [Matomo](https://matomo.org/), but given the hefty price-tag it's not a partnership thats likely to last.
-The service is open source however, so I could spin up my own server using a Raspberry Pi or AWS.
-That's a whole other project though, and it remains to be seen if my moral compass or my wallet has a stronger hold on my actions.

 ## The Result